CGI-FR/PIMO/README.md

                 retry: 0 # constraints will fail immediatly if not satisfied
   ```

-- `onError` will change the default behavior that set date with unsatisfied contraint to `null`, following values are accepted :
+- `onError` will change the default behavior that set date to `null` if contraints cannot be satified, following values are accepted :
-  - `default` : use a default value, this is the standard behavior when `onError` is unset
+  - `default` : use a default value, this is the standard behavior when `onError` is unset (see next item for how to change the default value)
   - `reject` : fail masking of the current line with an error

   `onError` is defined on each constraint, for example :